About Grand Challenges

-The Grand Challenges Program is principally organized around three interdisciplinary research cooperatives that are the foundation of an integrated strategy for developing solutions and leadership in climate and energy, sustainable development in Africa and global health and infectious disease.
+The Grand Challenges Program is principally organized around several interdisciplinary research cooperatives that are the foundation of an integrated strategy for developing solutions and leadership in climate and energy, water and the environment, sustainable development and global health and infectious disease.

 Grand Challenges Education

-The Grand Challenges Program provides multiple opportunities for undergraduate and graduate students to develop their understanding of complex issues in climate and energy, development, and health themes.
-An extensive network of courses has been identified in each of the three focal themes including offerings within the natural sciences, engineering, social sciences, and humanities divisions.
+The Grand Challenges Program provides multiple opportunities for undergraduate and graduate students to develop their understanding of complex environmental issues.
+An extensive network of courses has been identified in each of the focal areas including offerings within the natural sciences, engineering, social sciences, and humanities divisions.
 Course related fieldwork, hands on laboratory exercises, an extensive internship program, and support for independent field research are part of the Grand Challenges Program’s commitment to foster experiential learning and exposure to cutting edge research.